dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/02_Getting Started with NRSDK.md

 sidebar_position: 3
 ---

-# Getting Started with NRSDK
+# Getting Started with XREAL SDK

-Start developing your NRSDK Unity apps on Android phone.
+Start developing your XREAL Unity apps on Android phone.

-This quickstart guide will help you set up your development environment and test out the sample app “Hello MR” using NRSDK.
+This quickstart guide will help you set up your development environment and test out the sample app “Hello MR” using XREAL SDK.

-### 1. Pre-requisites
+### 1. Prerequisites

 **Hardware Checklist**

 - A supported Android Phone.
-Please review the[ Device Compatibility](https://xreal.gitbook.io/nrsdk/nrsdk-fundamentals/xreal-devices/compatibility) list to ensure your phone model is compatible with the glasses and NRSDK.
+Please review the[ Device Compatibility](01_XREALDevices/Compatibility.md) list to ensure your phone model is compatible with the glasses and XREAL SDK.

 - A pair of **XREAL** glasses.